William D. Leahy: Ambassador to France

-Leahy went to Washington, D.C., to confer with Roosevelt, who told him that he needed to gain the confidence of the Vichy French head of state, Marshal Philippe Pétain, and the Commander-in-Chief of the French Navy, Admiral François Darlan.
 "My major task", Leahy later recalled "was to keep the French on our side in so far as possible".
-The United States would give Britain all the help it could short of actually joining the war, and Leahy would convince Pétain and Darlan that it was in France's best interest that Germany be defeated.
-He departed Norfolk, Virginia, on the cruiser USS Tuscaloosa on December 17, 1940, and presented his letter of credence to Pétain in Vichy on January 9, 1941.
+He hoped to convince Pétain and the Commander-in-Chief of the French Navy, Admiral François Darlan, that it was in France's best interest that Germany be defeated.
+He departed Norfolk, Virginia, on the cruiser USS Tuscaloosa on 17 December 1940, and presented his letter of credence to Pétain in Vichy on 9 January 1941.